- Multi-State Professional Responsibility Exam

 The MPRE is administered three times a year by the National Conference of Bar Examiners (please click on the link below for more information on the MPRE).
 To register for the MPRE, candidates must create an NCBE Number account through the National Conference of Bar Examiners website and register online.
 Applicants may also request score services online.
 For more information on registering for the MPRE please contact the NCBE at (215)-504-3886.

 The Nevada Supreme Court – 2016 Rulebook for Admissions is a critical and helpful document for anyone wishing to apply for admission to the State Bar of Nevada.
 The document includes both rules regulating admission to the practice of law, as well as instructions regarding bar applications.
 The rulebook also contains Addendum 1, the Policies and Procedures of the Board of Bar Examiners.
+For all specialty admissions requirements, please view the amendment to the Nevada Supreme Court – 2016 Rulebook for Admissions for limited practice certification.

 Reciprocity/Admission by Motion: